blackpr/play-prediction/docs/STORIES.md

 ### SETUP-3: Create Database Schema & Migrations

 **As a** developer
-**I want** complete database schema with Drizzle ORM and Supabase migrations
+**I want** complete database schema with Drizzle ORM and drizzle-kit migrations
 **So that** all tables are properly defined with version-controlled migrations

 **Acceptance Criteria:**